pkwiatek6/DiscrodBot/README.md

 To run the bot use `./DiscrodBot -t BOT_TOKEN`

+You also need a running instance of mongoDB on the same server with a Database named Characters and a collection named Sheets

-! or / can be used for legacy commands
+~~! or / can be used for legacy commands~~

 ## Commands
 /roll - prompts user for the following - [dice pool] [dc] [action]{optional}